DougHaber/gqrx-ghostbox/README.md

 [Gqrx](http://gqrx.dk/) is required, and must be setup to allow remote connections from the host this program is running on.
 For some notes on settings that up, see the [GQRX::Remote README](https://github.com/DougHaber/gqrx-remote#setting-up-gqrx) and [Gqrx's documentation](http://gqrx.dk/doc/remote-control).
 The Gqrx application itself officially runs on Linux, MacOS and Raspberry Pi.
 An unoffical version exists for Windows.
 For more information, see the [Gqrx download page](http://gqrx.dk/download).

 **NOTE**: SDR and Gqrx are not always trivial to work with and this is a command-line tool.
 A final dependency would be some level of comfort working with these types of things and a willingness to tinker.
-If you have not used SDR, Gqrx, and the Linux command line before, do not expect it to work without some effort.
+If you have not used SDR, Gqrx, and the command line before, do not expect it to work without some effort.

 ## Usage